The New York Mets’ no no-hitters streak lasted 50 years, one month and 21 days.

 Really?
 What about Ryan, Seaver and guys like that?

 Yes, Nolan Ryan pitched seven no-hitters during his Hall of Fame career, but they all came after he was traded by the Mets.
-And Tom Seaver finally got his sole no-hitter as a Cincinnati Red during his first season away from the Mets.
-In fact, seven former Mets pitched no-hitters after leaving New York.
+And Tom Seaver finally got his sole no-hitter as a Cincinnati Reds hurler during his first season away from the Mets.
+In fact, over the long drought, seven former Mets pitched no-hitters after leaving New York.
 Mike Scott (Houston Astros), Dwight Gooden (New York Yankees) David Cone (Yankees), Hideo Nomo (Boston Red Sox) and Philip Humber (Chicago White Sox) round out the list.
-Click here for more details.

 Were there also Mets pitchers who threw no-hitters prior to joining the Mets?

 Yep.
-Don Cardwell (Chicago Cubs), Warren Spahn (Milwaukee Braves), Dean Chance (Minnesota Twins), Dock Ellis (Pittsburgh Pirates, while tripping on acid), John Candelaria (Pittsburgh Pirates), Bret Saberhagen (Kansas City Royals), Al Leiter (Florida Marlins), Scott Erickson (Minnesota Twins), Kenny Rogers (Texas Rangers) and Hideo Nomo (Los Angeles Dodgers) all did it.
+Don Cardwell (Chicago Cubs), Warren Spahn (Milwaukee Braves), Dean Chance (Minnesota Twins), Dock Ellis (Pittsburgh Pirates, while tripping on acid), John Candelaria (Pittsburgh Pirates), Bret Saberhagen (Kansas City Royals), Al Leiter (Florida Marlins), Scott Erickson (Minnesota Twins), Kenny Rogers (Texas Rangers) and Hideo Nomo (Los Angeles Dodgers) all did it during the drought.
 Note that Nomo is the only pitcher to hurl no-nos before and after his stint with the Mets.
-Click here for more details on this group’s no-hitters.

 There must be pitchers that have no-hit the Mets, right?

 You are correct.
-Eight pitchers have thrown no-hitters against the Mets during their years of existence.
-This group includes Sandy Koufax, Jim Bunning, Bob Moose, Bill Stoneman, Ed Halicki, Darryl Kile, Chris Heston and Max Scherzer.
-Click here for more details on these games.
+Seven pitchers threw no-hitters against the Mets during the tenure of the streak.
+Sandy Koufax, Jim Bunning, Bob Moose, Bill Stoneman, Ed Halicki and Darryl Kile no-hit the Mets before Santana’s no-no, and two pitchers have done it since: Chris Heston and Max Scherzer.

 Was the Mets’ no-hitter drought the longest in Major League Baseball history

-So are the Mets really cursed?
+So were the Mets really cursed?
 How did that happen?

-I’m pretty sure the Mets had some one-hitters, right?
+Back to the Mets, I’m pretty sure they had some one-hitters, right?